KayTwenty/OswaldQuest/README.md

 ## Prerequisites
 Before you dive into the development of Oswald's Quest, make sure you have the following essentials installed and set up:
 - JDK 18 (Java Development Kit): Ensure you have the latest JDK installed to leverage the newest features and optimizations in your development journey.
 - IntelliJ IDEA: We recommend using IntelliJ IDEA as your integrated development environment.
 It provides a user-friendly interface and powerful tools to streamline your coding process.
+Make sure to mark `res` folder as src folder.

 ## Disclaimer
 Oswald's Quest is currently a work in progress.
 As such, certain elements of the game may still be under development or refinement.
 We appreciate your understanding and patience as we strive to deliver a polished and exceptional gaming experience.